-2. Presumptive UDT by Instrumented Chemistry Analyzers:
+2. Presumptive UDT by FDA Approved/Cleared IA Analysis:

-Chemistry analyzers with IA UDT technology can be used in an office or clinical laboratory setting.
+Chemistry analyzers with IA UDT technology are used in an office or clinical laboratory setting.
+When FDA approved/cleared platforms and reagents are used, testing is classified as moderately complex.
 This test may be used when less immediate test results are required.
-At no time is IA technology by chemistry analyzer analysis considered confirmatory (definitive) testing.
+At no time is IA technology by chemistry analyzer analysis considered confirmatory testing.

-A presumptive positive IA test detects the presence of a drug/substance in urine at or above the "cut-off" value.
+A presumptive positive IA test detects the amount of drug/substance present in urine above a predetermined "cut-off" value.
 If the concentration of the drug is below the cut-off, the result will be negative.
-Presumptive positive tests are not necessarily definitive due to sensitivity, specificity, and cross-reactivity limitations.
+Presumptive positive tests are not definitive due to sensitivity, specificity, and cross-reactivity limitations.
 Negative test results do not necessarily indicate the absence of a drug or substance in the urine specimen.